SINAPPS stands for Study of Immunology in Antibody Positive Psychosis.

 Professor Lennox is Principal Investigator of the SINAPPS2 Oxford trial site at JR Hospital, Oxford University Hospitals NHS Foundation Trust.

-The senior SINAPPS group memebers are supported in delivering the SINAPPS2 trial by a team of senior academics, consultant neurologists, trial coordinators and research assistant.
+The senior SINAPPS group members are supported in delivering the SINAPPS2 trial by a team of senior academics, consultant neurologists, trial coordinators and research assistants.
 Click here to learn about the staff currently involved in running the SINAPPS2 study.